 Note: You must provide photographic identification.

-On your wedding day you will sign my wedding register and other documents.
-To complete this procedure you will need two witnesses who are both over the age of 18.
+On your wedding day you will sign 2 x Official Certificates of Marriage and the Commemorative Certificate.
+You'll need to have two witnesses who are both over the age of 18 by your side.

 What if I have been married before?

-If you have been divorced then I must sight a copy of your divorce papers.
-If your previous spouse has passed away, then the original Death Certificate must be produced.
+If you have been divorced then I need to sight proof of your divorce.
+If your previous spouse has passed away, then a death certificate needs to be shown.
 Either one of these documents must be produced before your marriage can take place.

 You may want to have a ceremony but you have already been married either overseas or in a registry office?
 That's okay.
-Your wedding day is a day to celebrate your love with your friends & family.
-We would still co-create a beautiful ceremony that shares your story - just without the legal bits because they have already been completed prior.
+We can still plan a day to celebrate your marriage with your friends & family - just without the legal bits because they have already been completed prior.

-You may be eligible to update your Australian passport, free of charge when applying a name change, if application is made within 12 months of your marriage and your passport has at least over 2 years left till expiration.
+You may be eligible to update your Australian passport free of charge when applying a name change, if your application is made within 12 months of your marriage and your passport has at least over 2 years left till expiration.

 DEPOSIT AND REFUND POLICY:

 A non-refundable booking fee is required for all bookings and is payable within 14 days after confirmation.
 The balance of the fee is required no less than one month before the ceremony.
-Apart from the non-refundable booking fee, all other refunds are discussed on a person by person case.
+Apart from the non-refundable booking fee, all other refunds are discussed personally, depending on circumstance.